SCH4U | Chemistry Grade 12 Online Course

 Scientific Investigation Skills and Career Exploration

-skills (initiating and planning, performing and recording, analysing and interpreting, and
+- Demonstrate scientific investigation skills in the four areas of skills (initiating and planning, performing and recording, analysing and interpreting, and communicating).

 Structure and Properties of Matter

-● assess the benefits to society and evaluate the environmental impact of products and technologies
+- Assess the benefits to society and evaluate the environmental impact of products and technologies that apply principles related to the structure and properties of matter;

-● investigate the molecular shapes and physical properties of various types of matter
+- Investigate the molecular shapes and physical properties of various types of matter;

-● demonstrate an understanding of atomic structure and chemical bonding, and how they relate to
+- Demonstrate an understanding of atomic structure and chemical bonding, and how they relate to the physical properties of ionic, molecular, covalent network, and metallic substances.

 Organic Chemistry

-propose a course of action to reduce the use of compounds that are harmful to human health and
+- Assess the social and environmental impact of organic compounds used in everyday life, and propose a course of action to reduce the use of compounds harmful to human health and the environment;

-● demonstrate an understanding of the structure, properties, and chemical behaviour of compounds
+- Demonstrate an understanding of the structure, properties, and chemical behaviour of compounds within each class of organic compounds.

 Energy Changes and Rates of Reaction

-● analyse technologies and chemical processes that are based on energy changes, and evaluate them
+- Analyse technologies and chemical processes that are based on energy changes, and evaluate them in terms of their efficiency and effects on the environment;

-● investigate and analyse energy changes and rates of reaction in physical and chemical processes,
+- Investigate and analyse energy changes and rates of reaction in physical and chemical processes, and solve related problems;

-● demonstrate an understanding of energy changes and rates of reaction.
+- Demonstrate an understanding of energy changes and rates of reaction.

 Chemical Systems and Equilibrium